carpentries/training-template/index.md

   <li><a href="{{ site.training_site }}/papers/science-of-learning-2015.pdf">The Science of Learning</a></li>
 </ol>
 <p>
-  Please also read through <em>one</em> of the Carpentries lessons below
+  Please also read through <em>one</em> episode of of the Carpentries lessons below
   carefully, so that you can do some exercises based on it on the first day of the class.
+An episode is one row from any lesson table.
 </p>

   <ul>